chjp/Curie/README.md

 ## Contribute

-We welcome contributions!
+Any contributions are welcome!
 Please read our `CONTRIBUTING.md` to learn how you can help improve Curie.

 ## Community and Support